Home Budget Australia – How much money do you need to work & travel?

 Note that wages are quite high in Australia, so you if you are careful with your money, you should be able to make some decent savings to bring home with you or spend on more travel!

-You may be surprised to learn that in Australia, everything is paid by the week!
-Wages and rents are paid every 7 days, or even every 15 days maximum.
+In Australia, everything is paid by the week!
+Wages and rents are paid every 7 days, or every 15 days maximum.

 The cost of living is quite high, but salaries are higher than in the UK.
 Your main expenses will be divided between housing, food, transport and tourist activities.
 Of course, they will not be the same depending on your lifestyle: settling in a city or going on a road trip.